Meet The Engines

 Monty

 Another Exmoor engine built in 1996 for the Markeaton Park Railway in Derby.
 The engine has been rebuilt with a new boiler and is a regular engine at The Valley Railway Adventure.
 Whilst similar in appearance to Spirit of Adventure and Anne, Monty is a lot smaller and not really suitable for use on the heavier trains at Perrygrove.
-It therefore spends all of its time at The Valley Railway Adventure
+It therefore spends most of its time at The Valley Railway Adventure.

 St.Egwin